kikossik/kikossik.github.io/_portfolio/p2-ny-mih.md

 This map visualizes differences in housing affordability across New York City's Community Districts by comparing affordability under the AMI-based metric and our custom metric - "one-third of income" per CD.
 Districts shaded red indicate areas where the two affordability measures diverge ("TRUE"), while blue districts show alignment between the metrics ("FALSE").

 - Concentration of Differences in Lower-Income Areas:
 The red regions are largely concentrated in districts with lower-income populations, particularly in outer boroughs like the Bronx and parts of Brooklyn.
 These districts are more likely to have higher discrepancies between AMI-based affordability and local renter income-based metrics.
 This suggests that AMI-based thresholds overestimate affordability in these regions, as they fail to align with the actual economic conditions of renters.
 - Alignment in Higher-Income Areas:
 Blue regions, indicating agreement between the metrics, are more prominent in higher-income districts, particularly in Manhattan and affluent parts of Queens.
 In these areas, AMI-based affordability more accurately reflects local economic realities due to smaller income disparities.
 -,Implications of Discrepancies:
 The map underscores the limitations of AMI-based affordability metrics, which often use citywide income averages that mask district-level income disparities.
 In lower-income districts, this leads to a mismatch, labeling housing as "affordable" when it is not genuinely affordable for local residents.

+Out of 59 Community Districts, 29 districts (49%) show differences between the AMI-based and custom affordability metrics.
+In districts with differences, the average affordability gap is $15,752.38.
 This analysis highlights the systemic flaws in standardized affordability metrics like AMI, particularly for lower-income districts.
 By relying on a custom affordability measure tied to median renter income, the project reveals significant gaps in how affordability is calculated and understood.
 These discrepancies emphasize the need for more nuanced, location-specific policies to better address affordability challenges in NYC's most vulnerable areas.